 Graphly can help you hone in on the data you need to make better decisions with giving you real-time inside into your leads.

 One important lead report you can see inside of your Keap account is which lead sources are performing the best.
 That way you can stop throwing money into a lead source that isn’t producing revenue or invest some time to see how it can be improved.

 Use the Top Performing Lead Sources to help pinpoint your best (and worst) lead sources.

 Knowing the top lead source is good, but knowing how much the average lead that comes from the lead source is even better.
 The Value/Lead by Lead Source is a report template that can help you see the average value of a lead that is brought in by a particular lead source.

 Top Lead Attribution

 The Top Lead Attribution report works similarly to the Top Tag Attribution.
-If you are currently using UTM parameters on your landing pages, you can pass that information to the lead source inside of your Infusionsoft or Keap account.
+If you are currently using UTM parameters on your landing pages, you can pass that information to the lead source inside of your Keap account.
 This is a great report for marketers that use UTM params to know the exact source of their traffic.

 Lead Sources by Tag/Product

 If you are using tags to track every engagement a contact has with your marketing, you may want to know what lead source is causing your tags to be fired.
 Lead Sources by Tag/Product is a great report.
-This is helpful if you have purchase goals that are being triggered outside of Infusionsoft’s native e-commerce portal and want to know where those purchases are coming from.
+This is helpful if you have purchase goals that are being triggered outside of Keap’s native e-commerce portal and want to know where those purchases are coming from.

 Website tracking last section we are going to cover in this article on marketing reports.
 You may be wondering, why would I want Graphly to track my web traffic when Google analytics already does that for me?